thangngoc89/blog/content/reasonml-toolchain/index.md

 * Make/ninja
 * webpack/rollup

-According to @chenglou, the OCaml build story has always been messy. bsb (and bsb-native) is doing a great job to clean that up.

 # JS developers

 It would be a mistake to not mentioning the JS developers ReasonML is bringing to the ecosystem.
 This helps expanding the user base, push OCaml towards new landscape.